 Pat’s work isn’t limited to radio, with regular appearances on TV.
-He also conducts interview/profile segments for "Alabama, Inc." a new University of Alabama TV series on business.
-Pat co-hosted “Your Vote Counts,” a program featuring college-age voters who critiqued the final debate between Robert Bentley and Ron Sparks in the 2011 race for Alabama Governor.
+He also conducts interview/profile segments for "Alabama, Inc." a University of Alabama TV series on business on airs statewide on Alabama Public Television.
+Pat also co-hosted “Your Vote Counts,” a program featuring college-age voters who critiqued the final debate between Robert Bentley and Ron Sparks in the 2011 race for Alabama Governor.

 Since his arrival at APR, Pat and the team have won more than one hundred awards for excellence in journalism.
 Duggins is also the recipient of a Suncoast Regional Emmy.